hadis98/IUT/Computer_Networks2/Projects/project1/README.md

 - Worked with [Mininet Topology Visualizer](http://demo.spear.narmox.com/app/?apiurl=demo#!/mininet) which is an amzaing tool for visualizing the network topology.

 ### What Is Mininet
-- Mininet is a tool for emulating a network of virtual hosts, switches, controllers, and links on a single machine.
+- It is a network emulator which creates a network of virtual hosts, switches, controllers, and links.
-- It is mainly used for developing and testing software-defined networks (SDN) or network function virtualization (NFV) applications.
+- It is mainly used for developing and testing software-defined networks (SDN).
-- Mininet hosts run standard Linux network software, and its switches support OpenFlow for highly flexible custom routing and Software-Defined Networking.
+- Provides a simple and inexpensive network testbed for developing OpenFlow applications.
+- Enables complex topology testing, without the need to wire up a physical network
+- Supports arbitrary custom topologies, and includes a basic set of parametrized topologies
 - Mininet allows you to create and experiment with different network topologies and scenarios without the need for physical hardware.
-- You can also use Mininet to learn about SDN and OpenFlow concepts and protocols.
-- Mininet is based on Command Line Interface (CLI).
+- Includes a CLI that is topology-aware and OpenFlow-aware, for debugging or running network-wide tests.
+- It Provides a straightforward and extensible Python API for network creation and experimentation

 ### Commands in Mininet
 - **Mininet>help**